icefallgames/SCICompanion/SCICompanion/Docs/source/debugging.rst

     This section only applies to SCI0

 Most (or all) SCI0 games include debugging functionality right in Sierra's interpreter.
 It is triggered by pressing both **SHIFT** keys and the **numpad minus** key all at the same time.
+Sierra's debugger does take some time to understand.

 .. image:: /images/SierraDebugger.png

-The internal debugger was removed in later SCI versions.
+Unfortunately the internal debugger was removed in later SCI versions.

 In-game debug functionality for SCI1.1